hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 ```

 <!-- AUTO-GENERATED-CONTENT:END -->

-Python already blesses us with the `round()` built-in function that takes two arguments --
-the number to round up and the number of decimal places to round the number up to.
-So, since the function requires two arguments, we need to pass in two iterables.

-See the beauty of `map()`?
-Can you imagine the flexibility this evokes?

 The `range(1,7)` function acts as the second argument
 to the `round` function (the number of required decimal places per iteration).